A little information about Birdboxview and our webcamera nestbox!

 If you want to join in you only have to watch for one hour.
 Its really a great project and so important to find out how the different bird species in our UK back gardens are doing year on year.

-Here's the link to the RSPB site where you can get the survey form and more information:
+Here's the link to the RSPB site where you can apply for their great FREE BIRDWATCH PACK full of interesting information,

 NATIONAL NEST BOX WEEK: